shyu216/DPC/README.md

 # DPC

-It is built on spconv v2.3.3, OpenPCDet, SFD.
+It is a combination of OpenPCDet, SFD, PENet.